Buxton Day of Dance

 A feast of traditional dancing from around the country.
 Over 200 dancers & musicians from 16 different dancing sides performed at our annual Day of Dance on Saturday 20th July 2019.
 A huge thank you to everyone who helped make this day happen.

 If you have any photos or videos from the day that you are happy to share, please share via Facebook, Twitter or by email to email@example.com.
 You can see some of the photos we took

 Wow, just look at the different dancing sides who will be performing at Buxton Day of Dance 2019.
-Click on the images below to be directed to each side’s individual website for more information.
+Click on the images below to be directed to each side’s individual website.

 A women's Cotswold Morris side from Ansley Village, N. Warwickshire and formed in 2007.
 First visit to Buxton DoD.